-For software that requires installation on to the local computer, programmers use different installer creators to create a program that will install the software.
+For software that requires installation onto the local computer, programmers use different installer creators to create a program that will install the software.
 You cannot run the software directly as it needs certain steps such as registration with Windows registry, a registry reload, linking to dynamic link libraries (DLL files).
-In most cases, such software use the existing common DLL files.
-If the programmer has created a custom library or something similar, the installer will copy that file to appropriate location while installing the software.
+In most cases, such software uses the existing common DLL files.
+If the programmer has created a custom library or something similar, the installer will copy that file to the appropriate location while installing the software.

-When you use installer to install software, one or more of the following might happen:
+When you use the installer to install software, one or more of the following might happen:

-- Software creates a new folder under Program Files or Users, based on how it is configured
+- The software creates a new folder under Program Files or Users, based on how it is configured

 - New values are written to Windows Registry and/or old entries might be modified

-- Copying of files from Installer program to local machine
+- Copying of files from Installer program to the local machine

 - Creation of desktop, taskbar icon